MarkNicholls173/ifcsp2_project/README.md

 ## Installation

-clone the git hub repo.
+Clone the git hub repo into a folder on your the machine

-for example, clone into the current directory use:
+For example, clone into the current directory use:

 `git clone https://github.com/MarkNichollsDVSA/ifcsp2_project .`

 ## Opening the GUI

-run the main.py file
+Run the main.py file

-for example, on windows:
+For example, on windows:

 `py main.py`